BeanSparrow/Iris/PROCESS_FLOWS.md

 This document provides visual process flows for each IRIS command, showing expected inputs, outputs, and decision points.

+**Architecture Note:** IRIS uses a "prose-orchestration" approach where workflow coordination is embedded in natural language instructions within markdown files.
+Each `.md` command file contains instructions that Claude reads and follows directly.
+Modules can invoke each other inline (e.g., plan.md reads and executes research.md).

 ---

 ## Table of Contents